 - The client will be contacted on a weekly basis to notify them of any changes in their wait list status and to verify that there has not been a change in the client’s needs.

 - Clients will be removed from the wait list when a clinician becomes available, by order of importance with clients with medical and/or psychiatric emergencies and pregnant women being removed first, then intravenous drug users, and lastly non-emergency status clients.

 - The QA Committee will verify with the Operations Director each quarter whether there is or has been a wait list in effect, and if there is they will check to make sure that clients are being managed according to this policy.

 PROFESSIONAL STAFF ORGANIZATION

 The members of the QA Committee will conduct all PSO activities.
-Information regarding clinician’s CEU requirements will be collected from the Monthly Summary Report completed by clinicians.
-Any professional needs within the agency, professional status concerns, and listings of professional staff persons will be reported to the committee for review and action.
-The Clinical Supervisors are responsible for all diagnoses and treatment of clients whose therapy is not performed by an independently licensed practitioner.
+Information regarding clinician’s CEU obtainment will be collected from the Monthly Summary Report (trainings completed outside the agency) and reports from Eventbrite (trainings completed at MOPS).
+Any professional needs within the agency, professional status concerns, and listings of professional staff persons will be reported to the Committee for review and action.
+The clinical supervisors are responsible for all diagnoses and treatment of clients whose services are not performed by an independently licensed practitioner.

 SAFETY AND INFECTION CONTROL